pchaudhari27/game_design_code/README.md

 1. **Fruit Collector**: a simple game where you just move around and collect fruit.
 I was learning how to take in keystrokes and check image collision/hit detection here.
 Additionally, I learned how to wait some time before re-rendering the fruit.
 And finally, I uploaded a sprite sheet and read that into pygame (just made a simple one with a pixel art tool).

 2. **Snake**: I wanted to try to program snake to practice game logic and making a class, and this classic just made sense to me.
+There was some cool challenges here, like figuring out how to mke the blocks follow each other properly (i.e., only change direction when you're in line with the previous block).
+Also, I essentially implemented the snake as a linked list, which was a cool concept using data structures I learned back in school.
+Then finally, after getting the game logic working, I did more practice with sprite sheets.

 # Thanks for visiting!